 Unity survived and was hospitalised in Munich with Hitler paying her medical bills.
 She was, however, desperately ill and very weak with the bullet lodged in her brain making her injuries inoperable.
 Hitler and some of the other leading Nazis visited her in hospital which at least raised her spirits somewhat.

 As soon as she was well enough to be moved she was transferred to a hospital in neutral Switzerland where she was visited by her mother and sister, Deborah who brought her back to England.
 Upon her arrival she remarked: “I am glad to be back in England, but I am not on your side.”

 Unity went to live relatives while also being placed under police surveillance.
 After a long convalescence she embarked upon a series of affairs but more as a distraction than anything more serious.
 The spark had gone it seemed and she would spend long periods of time saying little or in total silence.

-Her parents objected to the relationship but Jessica was in love and they wed soon after returning to Spain to avoid the gossip where Esmonde found work as a war reporter.
+Her parents objected to the relationship, but Jessica was in love, and so they wed soon after returning to Spain to avoid the gossip where Esmonde found work as a war reporter.
 They returned to England when Jessica became pregnant but although she gave birth successfully the baby died soon after.
-It was the first great tragedy of Jessica’s life but it wasn’t to be the last.
+It was the first great tragedy of Jessica’s life. but it wasn’t to be the last.